A degenerate Arnold diffusion mechanism in the Restricted 3 Body Problem: Proof of the main theorem

-\subsection{A generating function for the scattering maps}
+\subsubsection{A generating function for the scattering maps}

-It is indeed quite natural to expect a direct relationship between the family of generating functions $S^{\mathrm{u}},S^{\mathrm{s}}$ in \eqref{eq:defngeneratingfunctmanif}.
-However, until this paper, as far as the authors know, this connection had only been established up to first order using the so called Melnikov potential (see \cite{MR2383896}).
-In Theorem \ref{prop:generatingfunctscattmap} we show how $S^{\mathrm{u}}, S^{\mathrm{s}}$ \emph{completely determine} the scattering maps.
+It is indeed quite natural to expect a direct relationship between the family of generating functions $S^{\mathrm{u}},S^{\mathrm{s}}$ in \eqref{eq:defngeneratingfunctmanif} and the scattering maps in \eqref{eq:defnscatteringmaps}.
+However, as far as the authors know, this connection had only been established up to first order using the so called Melnikov potential (see \cite{MR2383896}).
+In Theorem \ref{prop:generatingfunctscattmap} below we show how $S^{\mathrm{u}}, S^{\mathrm{s}}$ \emph{completely determine} the scattering maps.

+Even if in \eqref{eq:estimatesmaintermscattmap} we have already obtained an asymptotic expression for the scattering maps, this asymptotic expression is not enough to distinguish them.
+Actually their difference is exponentially small in $1/G^3$.
+In order to detect this difference it is key to relate the scattering maps to the generating functions $S^{\mathrm{u,s}}$ not only up to first order, so we do capture exponentially small effects (see also Remark \ref{rem:verticalstriprestriction}).

-To do so, we first need to look at the manifolds of critical points of the function $(\sigma,\theta)\mapsto \Delta \mathcal{S}(\sigma,\theta;I^{\mathrm{u}},I^{\mathrm{s}})$ in a different way from that in Theorem \ref{thm:mainthmcriticalpoints}.
+To do so, we first need to look at the manifolds of critical points of the function $(\sigma,\theta)\mapsto \Delta \mathcal{S}(\sigma,\theta;G^{\mathrm{u}},G^{\mathrm{s}})$ in a different way from that in Theorem \ref{thm:mainthmcriticalpoints}.
 This is the content of the following proposition, which will be proved together with Theorem \ref{thm:mainthmcriticalpoints} in Section \ref{sec:generatingfunctsinvmanifolds}.